inxanedev/inxlua/README.md

 # how to install
-put every file in Documents/Cherax/Lua
-BOTH files, natives.lua and inxlua.lua
+download inxlua.lua and put it inside Documents\Cherax\Lua

-then just run the script named inxlua.lua
+then run the script from the Lua Editor tab in Cherax

-DO NOT run  the natives.lua file